AM007-cell/cHL-obesity-spatial-transcriptomics/README.md

 ## Data

 Not included here.
-The Space Ranger outputs are deposited at [accession].
+The Space Ranger outputs are not included here.
+Raw data are restricted and available from the corresponding author upon reasonable request, subject to institutional data sharing agreement and ethics approval.
+Place one directory per section under data/, each containing:.
 Place one directory per sample under `data/`, each containing:

 ```